yuanxiesa/Sci-k2021/README.md

 **METHODS_CLASSIFIER_PREDICTION**: classfication results of the Methods classifer
 **RESULTS_CLASSIFIER_PREDICTION**: classfication results of the Results classifer
 **CONCLUSIONS_CLASSIFIER_PREDICTION**: classfication results of the Conclusions classifer
+**SECTION_HEADING**: headings of the section in the paper where the sentences were found **YF KEYSTONE ANNOTATION**: KEYSTONE CITATION or NOT KEYTSTONE CITATION, annotated by YF for the 43 sentences with positive rhetorical category classifications
+**NOTE**: notes comes with the KEYSTONE ANNOTATION.

 [1] Willoughby, P.H., Jansma, M.J. and Hoye, T.R.
 2014.
 A guide to small-molecule structure assignment through computation of ( 1 H and 13 C) NMR chemical shifts.
 Nature Protocols.
 9, 3 (Mar.
 2014), 643–660.
 DOI:https://doi.org/10.1038/nprot.2014.042.